Thiol: Preparation

 This method is used for the production of thioglycolic acid from chloroacetic acid.

 Laboratory methods

-In general, on the typical laboratory scale, the direct reaction of a haloalkane with sodium hydrosulfide is inefficient owing to the competing formation of sulfides.
+In general, on the typical laboratory scale, the direct reaction of a haloalkane with sodium hydrosulfide is inefficient owing to the competing formation of sulfides (overalkylation).
 Instead, alkyl halides are converted to thiols via an S-alkylation of thiourea.
 This multistep, one-pot process proceeds via the intermediacy of the isothiouronium salt, which is hydrolyzed in a separate step: